Microchip-MPLAB-Harmony/reference_apps/apps/sam_e54_xpro/same54_ftp_server/readme.md

 ## Setup:
 - Insert the SD Card in the IO1 Xplained Pro.
 The microSD at the Server will be FAT FS File system, that can store all files, which can be downloaded by client (or) client can upload a file to this storage Media.
-- Connect the IO1 Xpro to EXT1 of the SAME54 Xplained Pro evaluation kit.
+- Connect the IO1 Xpro to EXT1 of the SAM E54 Xplained Pro Evaluation Kit.
 - Connect the micro USB cable from the computer to the DEBUG USB connector on the SAM E54 Xplained Pro Kit as shown in the below image.
-- Connect the RJ45 cable from SAM E54 Xplained Pro kit's Ethernet Port (Server) to Client's Ethernet Port.
+- Connect the RJ45 cable from SAM E54 Xplained Pro Evaluation Kit's Ethernet Port (Server) to Client's Ethernet Port.

 <img src = "images/server_setup.jpg" width="520" height="400" align="middle">